AlaYousef/portfolio-project5/README.md

 ## Features
 ### Home Page
 * The home page contains many features fot all users, registered or unregistered users.
 All recipes posts displayed on this page.
 So, users have the ability to read all the post content and search for a specific recipe post.
-* Registered users have the ability interact with posts such as like, leave comments, bookmark, follow and unfollow other users in addition to, send a message for questions or suggestions to website admin.
+* Registered users have the ability to interact with posts such as like, leave comments, bookmark, follow and unfollow other users in addition to, send a message for questions or suggestions to website admin.

 **Home Page for registered users**